Four of the simplest dog treat recipes

 The great thing about making doggy treats is that your pooch really doesn’t mind in the slightest if they’re misshapen or imperfect.
 And it’s a perfect chance to get the kids into the kitchen…Fido won’t mind their little fingers going into his biccie dough!

 Be sure to check that your ingredients are as natural as possible – don’t use peanut butter or yoghurt that contains any artificial or non-sugar sweeteners as this can be very toxic to dogs.
-And also – check out our list of human food that isn’t healthy for dogs just to be safe.

 Easy dog biscuits